Tag: Letters

 Calculus by Candlelight

-John Halliday explains how he completed mathematics courses through the University of California at Berkeley while in Korea.
-While other soldiers were sleeping or participating in other activities during their downtime, he reveals that he was driven to solve calculus by candlelight.
-He shares how he used benefits from the GI Bill and California.
+John Halliday describes completing mathematics courses through the University of California at Berkeley while in Korea.
+While other soldiers were sleeping or participating in other activities during their downtime, he explains being driven to solve calculus by candlelight.
+He shares how he used benefits from the GI Bill and California to pursue his passion.
 He emphasizes he was interested in the knowledge and not necessarily the degree.

 John Juby